Alfred Hitchcock Presents: The Young One

 a deserter.
 They also find some apples, Kirby torments the hungry soldier,

 finally tosses him a rotten one.
-“He’s a human being,” says
+“He’s a human being,” says Doc.

-Doc.
-“He’s a bug!”, says Kirby,
+“He’s a bug!”, says Kirby, smashing the apple with his boot.

-smashing the apple with his boot.
-The sound of artillery fire sends the
+The sound of artillery fire sends the Americans upstairs, the German scrambles

-Americans upstairs, the German scrambles for a fresh apple.
-Doc comes down to
+for a fresh apple.
+Doc comes down to guard the prisoner, loses his footing on

-carbine to the floor below.
-The German, apple in mouth, picks it up and hands
+apple in mouth, picks it up and hands it to him.

 The gun is